Hisamitsu Pharmaceutical

 The Hisamitsu Pharmaceutical Co., Inc. (久光製薬株式会社, Hisamitsu Seiyaku kabushiki gaisha), headquartered in Saga and Tokyo, is a Japanese multinational pharmaceutical corporation that develops and markets prescription and over-the-counter drug (OTC) products, especially external pain relieving products such as the transdermal patch.
 Hisamitsu has specialised in transdermal drug delivery system technology (TDDS) since the introduction of its original line of patches in 1903.

-Its Salonpas brand of products are exported to over fifty countries.
-Hisamitsu also manufactures the Mohrus and Mohrus-Tape line of external pain relief prescription products for the Japanese drug market.
-The company also manufactures internal medicines, eye drops for general application and the Lifecella Face Mask, a skin-care product.
+Hisamitsu's products under the Salonpas and Bye-Bye Fever brands are exported to over fifty countries.
+Hisamitsu also manufactures the Mohrus and Mohrus-Tape lines of external pain relief prescription products for the Japanese drug market.
+The company also manufactures internal medicines, eyedrops for general application, and the Lifecella Face Mask, a skincare product.
 Hisamitsu has developed the only over-the-counter transdermal patches approved by the U.S Food and Drug Administration (FDA).

 History

-Hisamitsu Pharmaceutical was founded in 1847 under the name of Komatsuya.
-It was established in present-day Tosu, Saga, which borders the prefectures of Saga and Fukuoka on the island of Kyushu.
-This region is well known in Japan for a tradition of herbal medicines.
-The prototype of its Salonpas patch line was created through the application of asahi mankinko, a poultice consisting of rubbing ointment pasted on Japanese paper, in 1903.
-The Salonpas product line, which was developed from this more traditional remedy, was introduced in 1934 and first exported to overseas markets in 1937.
+Hisamitsu Pharmaceutical was founded in 1847 under the name Komatsuya.
+It was established in Tosu, which is now in Saga Prefecture, on the island of Kyushu.
+This region is well known in Japan for its tradition of herbal medicines.

+The prototype of Hisamitsu's Salonpas patch was created in 1903 through the application of asahi mankinko, a poultice consisting of rubbing ointment pasted onto Japanese paper.
+The product line developed from this traditional remedy was introduced in 1934 and first exported to overseas markets in 1937.